 Athena's Byro Project covers approximately 2,500 square kilometres and consists of nine exploration licences.
 Athena has a 100% interest in the project.
-The Company has applied and received authorisation to explore for iron ore on Exploration Licences E09/1507, E09/1552, E09/1637 and E09/1781.
+The Company has applied and received authorisation to explore for iron ore on the exploration licences including the recently acquired tenement, E09/1938 at Mt Narryar.